ArkEcosystemArchive/docs-legacy/docs/tutorials/core/how-to-use-milestones.md

 As soon as the network reaches height `10800` it expects all blocks to be broadcasted with a reward of `200000000` and will no longer accept blocks that specify `0` as their reward which will result in a hard-fork for everyone that does not update as they will be unable to accept incoming blocks.

-## How do I modify or add properties?
+## How Do I Modify or Add Properties?

 Adding or modifying properties is as easy as adding a new object with the key-value pairs that you would like to add to previous milestone or overwrite.
 The next few examples should give you an idea about how simple it is to modify your milestones to change the behaviour and expectations of your network.

-### Changing the forging rewards at a specific height
+### Changing the Forging Rewards at a Specific Height

 ```json
 [